 Get rid of anything that you don’t need, and anything that doesn’t belong in the kitchen.
 Make sure you put everything away as you finish cleaning it, leaving your counter space clear and free from obstructions.

 This gives you easy access to your countertop space for wiping it down and cleaning your surfaces without having to move things back and forth.

 This is a huge reason why I keep a minimalist kitchen!
 The more things you have, the more things there are to clean!
 If your countertop is filled with small appliances, you have shelves with nicknacks, and your spices are all on display instead of in a cupboard or drawer, these all become things to clean and clean around.

 It’s much easier to wipe a simple flat surface than to lift up and wipe down every item on display, plus the countertop.
 Anything sitting on the countertop is likely to get splattered with food when you’re cooking and collect greasy dust over time if you don’t wipe it down regularly.

-Investing in some cabinet and drawer organizers can help make sure everything has a home, and keep your storage areas decluttered so you can easily find what you need.
+Investing in some cabinet, drawer, fridge, and freezer organizers can help make sure everything has a home, and keep your storage areas decluttered so you can easily find what you need.

 Not Having a Plan

 Having a battle plan for tackling your kitchen is essential.
 Without a clear start and endpoint, you’ll just end up taking care of some of the easy stuff or waste time and energy on tasks that can wait until the end.

 For example, if you need to mop the floor at some point, save that for last so you’re not stuck waiting for the floor to dry before getting back to your cleaning.